Purple Line (BART): 2019–2021 service

 On June 24, 2018, SamTrans began operating route SFO, a dedicated bus service between the two stations.
 Unlike BART service, the bus route operates on irregular headways timed to meet certain Caltrain trains at Millbrae.

 On February 11, 2019, BART resumed direct SFO–Millbrae service at all times.
 On weekdays until 9 pm and on Sundays, a dedicated shuttle train operated between the two stations, with timed transfers to Antioch line (Yellow Line) trains at SFO.
 The Antioch line continued to run between SFO and Millbrae on weeknights and Saturdays.
 On February 10, 2020, BART began listing the SFO–Millbrae line as operating at all times, with the Antioch line terminating at SFO at all times.
 The service was operated with a dedicated shuttle train on weekdays and Saturdays, with timed transfers to Antioch line (Yellow Line) trains at SFO.
 On weeknights and Sundays, the two services were interlined, with no transfer required at SFO.

 Beginning on March 22, 2021, the shuttle was interlined with the Richmond line on weekdays, and with the Antioch line on weekends.
 The shuttle was eliminated effective August 2, 2021; it was replaced by an extension of the Richmond line to SFO on weekdays and Saturdays, and by an extension of the Antioch line to Millbrae evenings and Sundays.

 On March 6, 2022, a break in a power cable near Berkeley caused SFO–Richmond service to be temporarily discontinued.
 On March 8, a shuttle service began operating between SFO and Millbrae.
 Red Line service resumed on March 22, with the shuttle discontinued.
 A similar cable break near Richmond on June 17, 2022, resulted in SFO–Millbrae shuttle service being used to supplement limited Red Line service beginning on June 20.

+On January 13, 2025, a shuttle train began operating between SFO and Millbrae between 9 pm and midnight due to the installation of Communications Based Train Control equipment near Millbrae.
+It is signed as part of the Yellow Line.